DTS-STN/senior-journey/gitops/README.md

-# Seniors Journey GitOps
+# Senior's Journey GitOps

-This repository contains the configuration and application manifests used to manage both the production and non-production Seniors Journey Kubernetes clusters.
+This repository contains the configuration and application manifests used to manage both the production and non-production Senior's Journey Kubernetes clusters.

 ## Requirements